averms/getmeson.py/README.md

 A Python script that downloads a release of the Meson Build system to ./meson and checks its hash.
 Use it in your projects if you don't want to require users to `pip install meson`.
 Also use it to freeze a specific version of Meson.
 The file getmeson.py is compatible with 3.6 and up.
-The file getmeson_3.5.py is compatible with 3.5 and up
+The file `getmeson_3.5.py` is compatible with Python 3.5 and up.

 options
 -------